-As at December 31, 2022, there were options outstanding in respect of 210,000 common shares under the 2003 Plan, representing 0.38% of the Corporation's issued and outstanding common shares at such date, and no options were available to be granted under the 2003 Plan.
+As at December 31, 2024, there were options outstanding in respect of 125,000 common shares under the 2003 Plan, representing 0.22% of the Corporation's issued and outstanding common shares at such date, and 75,000 options were available to be granted under the 2006 Plan, representing 0.13% of the issued and outstanding shares at such date.

 The "annual burn rate" of the 2003 Plan is calculated by dividing the weighted average number of shares outstanding during the fiscal year by the number of stock options granted under the 2003 Plan during the fiscal year.
-There were no stock options granted under the 2003 Plan during the fiscal year ended December 31, 2022, no stock options granted under the 2003 Plan during the fiscal year ended December 31, 2021, and 145,000 stock options granted under the 2003 Plan during the fiscal year ended December 31, 2020.
-As a result, the annual burn rate for the 2003 Plan is nil for the fiscal year ended December 31, 2021 and 0.27% for the fiscal year ended December 31, 2020.
+As there were no stock options granted under the 2003 Plan in the three-year period ended December 31, 2024, the annual burn rate for the 2003 Plan is nil for each of the three fiscal years in that period.